Impact of facial landmark localization on facial expression recognition: Impact of landmark localization on facial expression recognition

-In this section, we evaluate how errors in landmark detection impact one subsequent task: expression recognition.
-First, adopting an expression preserving landmark-based registration approach, we measure the impact of face alignment errors on expression recognition.
-We consider to experimental settings.
-In the first one, we train classifiers on frontal faces and then we provide aligned faces for testing.
-In the second one, we train classifiers on aligned faces and use also aligned faces for testing.
-Hence, we can assess the impact of landmark detection quality in two common settings encountered when facial expression recognition is conducted in presence of head pose variations.
+After investigating the effectiveness of current FLL approaches, we look at their impact on FER.
+In this section, we evaluate how inaccurate FLL impacts FER through face registration.
+We consider two experimental settings.
+First, we train a classifier on frontal faces and then use registered faces for testing.
+Then, we train a classifier on registered faces and also use registered faces for testing.
+Hence, we can evaluate the impact of FLL in two common settings used for FER in presence of head pose variations.